raomin/ESPAltherma/README.md

 ### Hardware

 - A Daikin Altherma or ROTEX heat pump
-- An ESP32 *I used the M5StackC, it fits well next to the board and is properly isolated*
+- An ESP32 *(I used the M5StickC, it fits well next to the board and is properly isolated)*
 - 5 pins jst PH 2mm connector (or 4 Dupont wires M-F)

 ### Software